apache/accumulo-website/pages/contact-us.md

 Accumulo uses GitHub issues to track bugs and new features.
 Visit [How to contribute](/how-to-contribute) for more information.

+## Security Issues (CVE)

+We strongly encourage reporting potential security issues by privately emailing `private@accumulo.apache.org` or `security@apache.org`

+Do not make information about the vulnerability public until it is formally announced by the Accumulo community.
+That means, for example, that you should not create a public GitHub issue, since those would make the issue public.
+GitHub pull requests and any messages associated with any commits should not make any reference to the security nature of the commit.

+The Accumulo project follows the standard ASF vulnerability handling process as outlined at [ASF Security Team](https://www.apache.org/security/#asf-security-team)

+An overview the process is:
+- The reporter reports the vulnerability privately to Accumulo community by sending an email to `private@accumulo.apache.org` or the ASF Security Team  `security@apache.org`.
+- The Accumulo project works privately with the reporter to resolve the vulnerability.
+- The Accumulo project creates a new release of the package the vulnerability affects to deliver its fix.
+- The Accumulo project publicly announces the vulnerability and describes how to apply the fix.

 ## Mailing Lists

 The Accumulo mailing lists are for general discussions, questions, and announcements.
 While you can read the archives